-The Air Plan set stricter standards in Air Zone 1 towns, requiring all domestic-heating appliances to be fully compliant with either 0.7g/kg or 1.5g/kg emission standards (depending on the date of installation) as of 1 January 2012.
+In 2009, the Otago Air Plan set stricter standards in Air Zone 1 towns, requiring all domestic heating appliances to be fully compliant with either 0.7g/kg or 1.5g/kg emission standards (depending on the date of installation) as of 1 January 2012.
 It was originally estimated that replacement of all older, non-compliant solid-fuel burners with new, lower-emitting efficient wood burners would lead to the required reduction in PM{10} emissions to achieve compliance with the NESAQ.

-In Air Zone 2, it was expected that the natural rate of replacement for older heating appliances would result in the PM{10} reductions required to achieve NESAQ compliance.
+In Air Zone 2, it was expected that the natural rate of replacement for older heating appliances would result in the required PM{10} reductions.